Private Golf Clubs: How to Play the World’s Best Golf Courses

 But we haven’t answered the most important question, and the topic of this post: How am I able to play at all of the courses that I play at.

-In this section of the post I’m going to share with you 9 specific strategies for how I’ve been able to access courses.
-There’s a lot of different ways you can do it, and I’m going to share what’s worked for me.
+In this section of the post, I’m going to share with you 9 specific strategies for how I’ve been able to access courses.
+There are a lot of different ways you can do it, and I’m going to share what’s worked for me.

 Again, this isn’t theory or lip service.
 This is exactly how I’ve been able to go from zero connections to playing some of the world’s best golf courses in just a couple of years.